grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 </CodeGroup>

-Which would produce JSON output like the following:
+That code would produce JSON output like this:

 <CodeGroup labels={[ ]} lineNumbers={[true]}>